vespa-engine/documentation/en/performance/practical-search-performance-guide.md

 </pre>
 </div>

-By using multiple ranking profiles like above we can find the sweet spot where latency does not get any better.
+By using multiple ranking profiles like above, we can find the sweet spot where latency does not improve much
-Using more threads then nessacary limits throughput.
-See [Vespa sizing guide:reduce latecy with multi-threaded search](sizing-search.html#reduce-latency-with-multi-threaded-per-search-execution).
+Using more threads then nessacary limits query throughput as more threads will be occupied per query.
+Read more in [Vespa sizing guide:reduce latecy with multi-threaded search](sizing-search.html#reduce-latency-with-multi-threaded-per-search-execution).

 ## Advanced range search with hitLimit

-Vespa has a advanced query operator which allows you to select the k-largest or K-smallest values of a `fast-search` attribute.
+Vespa has a advanced query operator which allows you to select the documents with the k-largest or k-smallest values of a `fast-search` attribute.
-This allows users so skip pre-defined index sorting, one can chose at query runtime which field is used for selecting top-k.
+This allows users so skip static processes like pre-defined index sorting, one can chose at query runtime which field is used for selecting top-k.

-Let us first define a new field, which we call `popularity`, since we don't have real popularity value from the dataset, we create a proxy of the popularity, the number of tags per track.
+Let us first define a new field, which we call `popularity`, since we don't have real popularity value from the last.fm dataset, we use the number of tags per track as a proxy of the true track popularity.
 The following script runs through the dataset and count the number of tags and creates a Vespa
 [partial update](../partial-updates.html) operation per track.